Puneet902/visionpulse/README.md

 ## 🛠️ Notes

 * Keep `lightingbest.pt` in the same folder as the app.
-* Works with USB webcam or YouTube stream URLs.
 * Face detection works best with frontal clear images.

 ---